top of page

 • Educational workshops are available for group bookings, which include Forensic Pathology 101, CSI Crash Course, and a True Crime Breakout Scavenger Hunt.

-• Tuesdays and Wednesday are reserved for private group visits so our team can provide you with the exclusive experience of having the museum to yourself.
+• Tuesdays and Wednesday are reserved for private group visits so their team can provide you with the exclusive experience of having the museum to yourself.

 Their exhibits were really better than I imagined they would be: